AryanBhagotra/COP26-Analysis/index.md

 To make our code usable, we initially had to import in all of the libraries (requests, pandas, numpy, json and matplotlib.), these gave us the critical tools we needed to ensure that we were able to access all the tools needed in order to execute all required functions to our data.

 We started by analysing OpenWeather’s Air Pollution API, seeing the total 9 variables and began to decipher which ones could be used to universally answer our question.
-For some obscure air pollutants like PM10, we had empty values for most countries so we had to withdraw the prospect of any use of these.
+For some obscure air pollutants like CH4, we had empty values for most countries so we had to withdraw the prospect of any use of these.

-Eventually we settled on using the pollutants Nitrous Oxide, Carbon Monoxide, Ozone as well as PM2.5 particulates as our variables of interest.

 We created this flowchart that can be seen below, to illustrate the _scale, size and hierarchies_ involved with the information that we wanted to illustrate in our visual analysis: